Komal-kalyanraman/container_monitor/README.md

   Powerful for cloud/enterprise, but requires complex setup, not real-time, and not suitable for embedded/SDV without significant adaptation.

 - [**podman stats**](https://docs.podman.io/en/latest/markdown/podman-stats.1.html) / [**docker stats**](https://docs.docker.com/engine/reference/commandline/stats/):
-  Simple CLI tools, no historical export, no alerting, no dashboard, and no configurability for
+  Simple CLI tools, no historical export, no alerting, no dashboard, and no configurability for sampling or resource management.

-## Getting Started

-1. **Configure Parameters:**
-   - Use the provided Tkinter GUI (`create_config_gui.py`) to generate a valid `parameter.conf`.
-   - All limits and options are enforced to prevent misconfiguration.

-2. **Build & Run:**
-   - Build the project using CMake.
-   - Run the main application; the dashboard will display live container metrics.

-3. **Export & Analyze:**
-   - Metrics can be exported to CSV or database for further analysis.

-## Requirements

-- Linux system with cgroup v1 or v2 support.
-- C++17 compiler, CMake.
-- Python 3.x (for config GUI).
-- Ncurses library.
-- SQLite (for database export, if enabled).

 ## Documentation